Monday 8 April 2019

 I will begin with a declaration of my position so as to avoid potential confusion.
 I am not, nor have I ever been, a serious competitive athlete.
 I have the experience of amateur sports, as most humans do, where I was a solid but unremarkable track participant and where I was able to make up for my lack of physical abilities with my understanding of applied mathematics in racquet sports.
 I give this not to demonstrate empathy but to show my simple lack of potential for gain from either side of the argument.
 I am not in any way connected with professional sports and, although true objectivity is a myth of the misunderstanding mind, I approach that objectivity in this matter to whatever degree is possible by existing as an outsider, not to the debate on gender identity but to that of competitive sports.
 I am, in fact, a teacher and that is the position from which my perspective is informed and it is from the place of an educator of young people, who I see divided in their loyalties to what they see as two opposing and fundamentally uncompromising arguments that I feel compelled to write this letter.

 We must address the question of gender, in short, before we discuss the question of physical mechanics.
 Gender is purely a social construction.
 It is not sex nor is it hormone or chromosome quantity or diversion.
 It is a performance, not in the sense that it is necessarily artificial but that it is selected, trained and is built from identifiable elements of expectation and comprehension within an environment of human comprehension.
-Put another way, what it means to present as female or male are two extreme ends of a spectrum but not an independent spectrum, one that is defined by the society in which it acts.
+Put another way, what it means to present as female or male are two extreme ends of a spectrum but not an independent spectrum, one that is defined by the society it acts in.
 To give an example, not for its completeness but for its obvious truth, I invite you to take the American stereotypical view (I emphasize the stereotypical view, as we are all aware that this is certainly not the viewpoint of all Americans but it is present enough in popular culture to be an obvious point for comparison, not a judgment of the American perspective on gender identity) of what it means to be “manly” or “womanly”.
 At one end of this spectrum, there is the rugged outdoorsy person clothed in red plaid and heading into the forest to shoot an elk, whose antlers will be mounted above a fireplace.
 On the other, there is a beautifully-wrapped human package combining outward sexual modesty with perceived desirability with perfectly-applied lipstick and glossy hair above a just-revealing-enough dress whose actions speak of availability combined with passivity.
 These are not, as you may have already guessed, even close to what it means to be a modern American of any gender identity.
 They are extremes on a particular spectrum and their presence in the psyche of popular culture function more as a premise for comedy than any form of reality.
 You will not find these fictitious people on the streets of New York, Seattle, San Francisco or Houston.
 You will not find them in the forests, wandering the deserts or working the ranches scattered across the country.
 Yet, in their absence, you will find evidence of existence of pieces of their identities scattered throughout many, not in a complete sense but as individual traits.
 They are the goalposts of measurement that are used within American culture as to how “manly” or how “womanly” someone is.
 They are what are meant when someone says “man up” or “don’t be such a woman”.
 These are statements full of hatred but they are also built on a cultural understanding of these stereotypes of what the identities of man and woman inherently symbolize — strength or weakness, activity or passivity, making decisions or accepting them, being sexually dominant or submissive.
 In their very inaccuracy is their usefulness to a comparative, adversarial perspective on gender.
 To understand just how culturally-determined this is, please take this spectrum and apply it to the understanding of masculine and feminine traits in another culture.
 I will not presume to describe the extremes of the stereotypes in these other cultures but I expect that each of you has enough familiarity with at least one of them that I shall mention to make a comparison significant to demonstrate the point that this is not a fixed scale but a dramatically-shifting spectrum.
 The cultures to which I invite you to compare the American stereotype to are those of the following countries, only for the purposes of example, not of judgment, as it is not that they have a better approach, simply one that is obviously different enough to dispel notions of objective cultural relevance of the gender question – China, Japan, Korea, France, Russia, Uganda, New Zealand.
 I rest my case as to the fluctuating nature of the spectrum of gender identity here.

 We must now move to the question of physical dimorphism in humans but first we may wish to address the question of generalized sexual dimorphism in animals, specifically in mammals.
 When we teach basic biological science, the question of sexual dimorphism arises nearly instantly.
 It is, perhaps, the first question that one must answer to say anything important about any species, human or otherwise.
 Is the species sexually differentiated?
 Animals, with a few notable exceptions that are irrelevant to this discussion, generally present obvious sexually-dimorphic characteristics.
 Mammals, those who give live-birth, among other characteristics, do so through the union of a male and female in copulation, producing through the combination of egg and sperm (in time) live young — babies, if you will.
 It takes both the male and the female sex organs, the male and the female genetic material to build that new life.
 There are physical traits that are commensurate with these sexually-dimorphic realities that are unmistakable and beyond question – a penis and a vagina, ovaries and testicles simply to note two comparative groups.
 While these are not the only markers of sexual dimorphism, they are blatantly obvious ones and, while surgery may alter their presence and appearance, their physical nature without surgery is not in question.
 To deny that mammals are sexually dimorphic would be an unfounded error.
 That being said, this is neither relevant to the question of gender identity nor to that of sports competition in the least and I intend to demonstrate this disconnection shortly.